Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Theoretical Framework for Curriculum Post-training on reasoning trees

-where the $\boldsymbol{0}, \mathbf{V}$, as well as the feedforwad map $\operatorname{FFN}_l$, is considered fixed during finetuning.
+where the $\boldsymbol{0}, \mathbf{V}$, as well as the feedforwad map $\operatorname{FFN}_\ell$, is considered fixed during finetuning.
 This type of reparametrization is common in the transformer optimization literature to enable tractable analysis~\citep{zhang2023trained,huang2023incontext,mahankali2023one,kim2025parity}.

-In mathematical datasets, the difficulty measure \textit{pass-rate} often coincides with other task-specific measures~\citet{parashar2025curriculum}: Blocksworld uses plan length of CoT \citep{valmeekam2023planningBlocksworld}, Countdown counts the number of operations in the CoT \citep{gandhi2024stream}, and in parity tasks, the number of XOR operations naturally reflects the CoT difficulty.
-Building on these observations, a natural curriculum for $\mathcal{F}_{S_\star}$ is to gradually increase reasoning depth from shallow to deep, where the number of reasoning operations grows with depth.
+In mathematical datasets, the difficulty measure \textit{success-rate} often coincides with reasoning length of CoT~\citep{parashar2025curriculum}: Blocksworld uses plan length \citep{valmeekam2023planningBlocksworld}, Countdown counts the number of operations \citep{park2025does}, parity utilizes number of XOR operation, and for graph problems, shorter CoTs' atomic skills could be generalized to longer CoTs for harder problems~\citep{cheng2025atomic,ran2026outcome}.
+Building on these observations, a natural curriculum for $\mathcal{F}_{S_\star}$ is to gradually increase reasoning depth from shallow to deep.
 Separately, \citet{liu2025UFT,amani2025rl} demonstrated the benefit of providing hints (partial CoT prefixes) and progressively shortening them so that the model completes longer suffixes.
-Accordingly, we consider two categories of curriculum finetuning under the Outcome Signal Oracle $\mathbf{R}_{\mathbf{x}}^{\mathcal{F}_{S_\star}}(\cdot)$: \begin{itemize} \item \textbf{Depth-increasing Curriculum} \citep{parashar2025curriculum}: at the $l$-th stage, the algorithm truncate CoTs from $\operatorname{TF}(\cdot,\mathbf{W}^{(t)})$ with $\mathrm{EOS}$ to ensure length $l+1$. \item \textbf{Hint-decreasing Curriculum} \citep{liu2025UFT}: at the $l$-th stage, the algorithm provides a CoT prefix of length $k^\star+1-l$, letting $\operatorname{TF}(\cdot,\mathbf{W}^{(t)})$ generate the remaining steps. \end{itemize}
+Therefore, we consider two categories of curriculum finetuning under the oracle $\mathbf{R}_{\mathbf{x}}^{\mathcal{F}_{S_\star}}$ at the $\ell$-th stage: \begin{itemize} \item \textbf{Depth-increasing Curriculum} \citep{parashar2025curriculum}: the algorithm truncate CoTs from $\operatorname{TF}(\cdot,\mathbf{W}^{(t)})$ with $\mathrm{EOS}$ to ensure length $\ell+1$. \item \textbf{Hint-decreasing Curriculum} \citep{liu2025UFT}: the algorithm provides a CoT prefix of length $k^\star+1-\ell$, letting $\operatorname{TF}(\cdot,\mathbf{W}^{(t)})$ generate the remaining steps. \end{itemize}

-{Building on this, the following theorem establishes Eq.~(\ref{eq:relaxed_version}) (corresponding to \textbf{(A2)--(A3)} in the introduction) within the autoregressive reasoning tree setting, demonstrating that curriculum-based RL fine-tuning effectively alleviates the exponential bottleneck in sample complexity.}
+The following theorem proves the exponential improvement of curriculum post-training within our transformer autoregressive reasoning tree setting, which serves as a concrete case study of our Cor.~\ref{cor:curriculum-bottleneck} with $C^\star=d^2$.